History of Indonesia

 An attempted coup in 1965 led to a violent army-led anti-communist purge in which over half a million people were killed.
 General Suharto politically outmanoeuvred President Sukarno, and became president in March 1968.
-His New Order administration garnered the favour of the West, whose investment in Indonesia was a major factor in the subsequent three decades of substantial economic growth.
-In the late 1990s, however, Indonesia was the country hardest hit by the East Asian Financial Crisis, which led to popular protests and Suharto's resignation on 21 May 1998.
-The Reformasi era following Suharto's resignation, has led to a strengthening of democratic processes, including a regional autonomy program, the secession of East Timor, and the first direct presidential election in 2004.
-Political and economic instability, social unrest, corruption, natural disasters, and terrorism have slowed progress.
-Although relations among different religious and ethnic groups are largely harmonious, acute sectarian discontent and violence remain problems in some areas.
+His New Order administration was marked by widespread corruption, nepotism, human rights abuses, and the centralization of power, with political dissent brutally suppressed and the media tightly controlled.
+Economic policies disproportionately benefited elites, while poverty and inequality persisted for much of his rule.
+In the late 1990s, Indonesia was the country hardest hit by the East Asian financial crisis, which led to popular protests and Suharto's resignation on 21 May 1998.
+The Reformasi era following Suharto's resignation has led to a strengthening of democratic processes, including a regional autonomy program, the secession of East Timor, and the first direct presidential election in 2004.
+Political instability, social unrest, corruption, natural disasters, and terrorism remained problems in the 2000s, but the economy has performed strongly since 2007.
+Although relations between different religious and ethnic groups are largely harmonious, acute sectarian discontent and violence remain problems in some areas.